pchapin/thumper/README.md

 Thumper was developed on Windows and is designed to work on Windows.
-It should be possible, however, to compile Thumper on Linux or MacOS, but that is an unsupported configuration and will likely require some adjustments to various files.
+It should be possible, however, to compile Thumper on Linux or MacOS, but that is an unsupported configuration and will likely require some adjustments to various files, especially the GNAT project files.

 Start by cloning the Hermes library into a sibling folder as described above.
 To build Thumper (and Hermes) you'll need the following software installed: